cython/cython/docs/pyrex_differences.rst

     This may change the semantics if the range causes assignment to ``i`` to overflow.
 Specifically, if this option is set, an error will be raised before the loop is entered, whereas without this option the loop will execute until a overflowing value is encountered.
+If this effects you change ``Cython/Compiler/Options.py`` (eventually there will be a better way to set this).

 More friendly type casting
 --------------------------